 I am also a huge advocate of open source software like Linux.

-I love music, when people ask me “What’s your favourite band?”
+I love music, and when people ask me “What’s your favourite band?”
 I usually can’t answer that as I like so many variations of music.

-WordPress is my development platform of choice and links to some of the projects I have been part of can be found in the Portfolio section of this site.
+WordPress is my development platform of choice and links to some of the projects I have been part of can be found on my web design site, KQ Creative.

 Writing and creating websites are two of my favourite past times.